alicemunsal/dohex/DoHex2.md

 ## Data Oriented Design

 Data Oriented Design (DOD) is mainly used in video game development.
 DOD approach is to focus on the data and to think about transformation of data.
-In his famous talk[^5] at CppCon, Mike Acton describes data oriented design principles
+In his famous talk[^5] at CppCon, Mike Acton describes data oriented design principles.
+This is the first one:

 > The purpose of all programs, and all parts of those programs, is to transform data from one form to another.
 > -- Mike Acton